 For more detailed unit information for this Major take a look at our Handbook.
 To organise your life for next semester visit the Semester timetable.Student handbook

-- Access, analyse and critically evaluate relevant information to solve challenging business problems systematically.
+- Access, analyse and critically evaluate relevant information to solve challenging marketing problems systematically.

-- Apply broad discipline knowledge to a range business situations, incorporating international/global/cultural perspectives.
+- Apply broad marketing knowledge to a range of business situations, incorporating international/global/cultural perspectives.

-- Communicate business knowledge, concepts and advice persuasively and clearly in both written and oral formats, using relevant technology and transliteracy proficiency.
+- Communicate marketing knowledge, concepts and advice persuasively and clearly in both written and oral formats, using relevant technology.

 - Generate creative ideas for business innovations that respond to opportunities and constant change.